mirage/irmin.org/data/tutorial/backend.md

       | _ -> Lwt.return []
 ```

-`set` just encodes the keys and values as strings, then uses the Redis `SET` command to store them:
+`set` just encodes the keys and values as strings, then uses the Redis `SET` command to store them.
+As this operation updates the store, the watchers have to be notified:

 ```ocaml
   let set {t = (prefix, client); w} key value =